MisterMoody/twigTemplates/README.md

 Quite simple: use the output construct and separate the variable from the filter that will be used.
 Knowing that, lets declare a variable called `name` that has a value (all characters of which are lowercase).
 >`{% set name = "mister moody" %}`

-Now, lets use the [`upper-FILTER`](https://twig.symfony.com/doc/2.x/tags/for.html#the-loop-variable) feature on the variable: this filter converts a value to uppercase, making the value 'MISTER MOODY.'
+Now, lets use the [`upper-FILTER`](https://twig.symfony.com/doc/2.x/tags/for.html#the-loop-variable) feature on the variable: this filter converts a value to uppercase.'
 >`{{ name | upper }}`

 Now, lets use the [`filter-TAG`](https://twig.symfony.com/doc/2.x/tags/filter.html) feature.
 The difference in usage between using a filter and using the filter-tag is that the tag allows designers to apply Twig filters to an entire section of code as opposed to targeting a specific variable.